Loyal Fans (Branding and Imagery)

 The new iPhone has ditched the headphone jack and gone wireless.
 It also claims to be water-resistant.

-Uwe Manschwetus, Harz University Professor: “It’s hard to say whether people have a deep need to make phone calls from the bathtub or in the rain or at the Baltic.
+Uwe Manschwetus, Harz University Professor: “It’s hard to say whether people have a deep need to make phone calls from the bathtub, or in the rain, or in the desert.

 But in the past we’ve seen many innovations that faced an uphill battle at first.
 Word was the supply that created its own demand.”